actorsolutions/booked-it/README.md

 Make sure those are gitignore
 ## Prisma
-Whatever DATABASE_URL is in your env.template needs to exist on your local postgres.
+Whatever DATABASE_URL is in your env.template needs to exist on your local postgres AND make sure it's in a .env NOT JUST .env.local

 Migrate DB
 ```